fongandrew/hydeout/publications.md

 4. Abernathey, R., Busecke, J., Banihirwe, A., Zhang, C., & **Smith, T.**
     Xgcm: a python package for analyzing data from general circulation models.
-    *Manuscript to be submitted to Journal of Open Source Software upon reopening.*
+    *Manuscript in review at Journal of Open Source Software.*

 **Journal Articles**